-- 1. Configure the RTC clock CLK\RTC as described in section Configure the Clock CLK\RTC. - 2.
+- 1. Configure the RTC clock CLK_RTC as described in section 26.4.1.1.
+Configure the Clock CLK_RTC. - 2.
 Enable the interrupt by writing a '1' to the Periodic Interrupt (PI) bit in the PIT Interrupt Control (RTC.PITINTCTRL) register. - 3.
-Select the period for the interrupt and enable the PIT by writing the desired value to the PERIOD bit field and a '1' to the PIT Enable bit (PITEN) in the PIT Control A register (RTC.PITCTRLA).
+Select the period for the interrupt by writing the desired value to the Period (PERIOD) bit field in the Periodic Interrupt Timer Control A (RTC.PITCTRLA) register. - 4.
+Enable the PIT by writing a '1' to the Periodic Interrupt Timer Enable (PITEN) bit in the RTC.PITCTRLA register.